Inclusion & Diversity

 That’s the work we think is underreported: the specific, day-to-day efforts we’re making behind the scenes to make Square a great place for everyone, regardless of background.
 We think sharing more granular details about the processes and programs that drive progress – and just as importantly, those that don’t – will increase accountability and hopefully help us, as an industry, figure out how to actually improve instead of just saying we need to.

-So for this year, instead of an annual report, we’ll release blog posts that highlight what we’ve learned.
+So beyond sharing our numbers, we launched this blog to share what we’re trying and what we’re learning.
 We understand external stakeholders still see value in companies’ public disclosure of people data, so we’ll include it along the way, but with the purpose of servicing real conversation about the work.
 We’ll be candid about what’s worked for us and what hasn’t, and we hope others will too.